appsignal/appsignal-nodejs/packages/pg/README.md

 const { Client } = require("pg") // or, this could be a library that depends on `pg`
 ```

+The integration will send the following instrumentation data to AppSignal:

+- Query duration
+- (Sanitized) SQL query body
+- Errors

-The integration will then track any queries made to Postgres, and send metrics and statistics to AppSignal.
-This also works with any library that depends on `pg` as its database adapter, such as [`knex`](http://knexjs.org/).
+This also works with any library that depends on `pg` as its database adapter, such as [`knex`](https://github.com/knex/knex) or [TypeORM](https://github.com/typeorm/typeorm).

 ## Contributing